 Mitigation Measures: This Housing Plan suggests that the Town secure professional support to oversee the implementation of the Plan (see strategy III.C.1.b).
+Meeting House at Stow and Faxon Farms are good examples.

 5. Public Transportation

 It should also be noted that Stow's Council on Aging offers free transportation to area seniors, thus promoting independent living for this part of the population.
 Nevertheless, public transit is extremely limited and largely requires residents have access to automobiles.
 The 2000 census data indicated that only 17.5% of workers who resided in Stow actually worked within the Town of Stow and that almost all workers commuted by car.
 The need for a car further increases the cost of living in Stow and presents an additional barrier to those low- and moderate-income residents who are more likely to feel the financial strains of owning and maintaining a car.